 Australian Parent Visas are for overseas parents who have children who are citizens or permanent residents of Australia.
-There are two main categories of visas for parents wishing to migrate to Australia:
+There are two main categories for parents wishing to migrate to Australia:

-The number of Parent visas that can be approved annually is capped, but there is more than 3 times the number of places for Contributory Parent Visa applicants than Parent Visa applicants and, Contributory Parent Visas have a higher processing priority.
+The number of Parent applications that can be approved annually is capped, but there is more than 3 times the number of places for Contributory Parent applicants than the non-contributory Parent applicants and, Contributory Parent applicants have a higher processing priority.

 You must be the parent of, and be sponsored by, your child who is a settled Australian citizen, Australian permanent resident or eligible New Zealand citizen.
 Applicants must meet the ‘balance of family’ test – see below.